torbenconto/libpkt/README.md

 ### Prerequisites

 - A C compiler (e.g., GCC or Clang).
+- Meson (for building the project).
-- CMake (for building the project).
+- Ninja (for building the project).
 - A POSIX-compliant operating system (Linux, macOS, or Windows with Cygwin/MSYS2).

 ### Building the Project

-To build the project, clone the repository and use CMake to generate the build files.
+To build the project, clone the repository and use Meson to configure and build the project.

 1. Clone the repository: